 In our area of the U.S. we typically see about half sunny days and half cloudy, averaged throughout the year.
 So we eventually built a PV system with about twice as many panels as we would need based solely on our typical usage.
 What to do with the excess on sunny days?

 This is a 300-watt, 0.5-ohm, 12-volt air heating resistor element made by Ohmite.
 Putting two or more of these in parallel gives you enough heat to make your own oven, which is what we have done.
 We often find that our masonry stove gets our water quite hot enough in the winter without additional solar energy, and we need to either use the excess for something like cooking, baking, or charging some other battery-powered device or the controller will simply reduce our solar input electronically, "wasting" valuable sunshine.
 If you'd like to see the details of what we built, just check near the bottom of our Energy-Wise Canning & Cooking page.
-In the summer of 2011 we swapped two of these resistors for 5-ohm units which produce only 30 watts of heat at 12 volts.
+In the summer of 2011 we swapped three of these resistors for 5-ohm units which produce only 30 watts of heat at 12 volts.
 We found that we rarely needed 1200 watts, but using one 30-watt element makes the oven into a great incubator for yogurt or tempeh production.
 60 watts gets it a little hotter.
-And switching the 300-watt units on turns it back into an oven.
+And switching the 300-watt unit on turns it back into an oven.
 Lots of flexibility again!

 Thinking about where to send excess power brings to mind the notion of figuring out what you need electrical power for at all.
 In an age where oxen bred more oxen, the idea of switching to a high-priced tractor could seem pretty stupid.
 But, in an era when solar panels are manufactured mainly via robotics in a factory powered by solar panels, perhaps we've come full-circle.
 The main thing is to not get hung up on the devices used to fulfill your needs.
 It's not about the gadgets, it's about the energy source that you have available and how best to harvest it.
 Or as writer/blogger Sharon Astyk would say, don't "confuse a desire for familiarity with necessity".
 For instance, if you have always used a clothes dryer, don't presume that it is the only way to achieve dry clothing.
 A clothesline saves gobs of money when you need to purchase solar PV hardware!